Provisional Driving Licence – A Complete Driver’s Guide

 Don’t panic, this isn’t as bad as it sounds.
-If you’ve been having lessons, practising your driving, reading the Highway Code and using the Zutobi app, you should have no problems at all.
+You should have no problems at all if you’ve been having lessons, practising your driving, reading the Highway Code, or using the Zutobi app.

 What Should I Take to My Theory Test?

-- Don’t forget your Provisional Licence UK photocard.
+- Don’t forget your UK provisional licence UK photocard.
 If you live in Northern Ireland, you’ll also have a paper counterpart which you must bring as well.
 It’s no good saying you’ve lost your provisional licence, as it’s up to you to apply for a replacement or change the test date.

 - For the foreseeable future, you must wear a face-covering to the theory test.
 There are various other requirements associated with Covid-19, but they might change without warning.
 You can look at the UK Government’s website for the latest instructions.